-The schedule for the winter is set (airdates — not guests — subject to change, and all airtimes are 3-4pm pacific on Wednesdays at KZSU-FM unless otherwise noted):
+The schedule for the summer is set (airdates — not guests — subject to change, and all airtimes will be Wednesdays at 2pm pacific and streamed at KZSU-FM):

-Prof. Danielle Citron of University of Maryland School of Law, on her forthcoming book Hate Crimes in Cyberspace.
+Prof. Danielle Citron of the University of Maryland School of Law, author of the forthcoming Hate Crimes in Cyberspace.